lewis230/105Surveys/posts/do-i-need-a-measured-building-survey-before-i-start-design.md

 ## Ready to Get Started?

+Every project is priced individually.
+We offer fast, tailored quotes — fill in our [quote form](quote.html) and we'll come back to you same day.

-If you have a project coming up and need a measured building survey in the North West, get in touch for a same day quote.
+If you need a reliable survey partner across the North West, [get in touch](contact.html) or email [info@105surveys.com](mailto:info@105surveys.com).
+We understand the programme pressures involved in getting design work underway and deliver accordingly.

 [Get a Quote](https://www.105surveys.com/contact) | info@105surveys.com | 0151 272 3479